Every morning Monday through Friday, we offer two live webcasts of Morning Prayer at 7 a.m. and 9 a.m. Eastern, and we invite you to participate!

 If you’re on a mobile device, you’ll need an app, free from Adobe and available here.

-Go to our homepage, dailyoffice.org.
-Near the top of the morning liturgy you’ll see a webcast graphic something like this (we have several different ones):
+At the top of our Western Hemisphere page, dailyoffice.wordpress.com, you’ll see a webcast graphic something like this (we have several different ones):

 From there, our webhost, Adobe Connect, will install a new, temporary Flash window (no additional software required), taking you to a “room” where the worship leader and congregation have gathered.
 You’ll see the faces of other participants in the upper right corner; a list of our names (including the actual Rev. Debbie Graham from Boise, Idaho), a chat box, and the main portion of your screen will show an image of the day’s printed liturgy.
 You are immediately able to watch and listen.
 On a laptop or desktop, your screen will look something like this.